OpenVisualCloud/Media-Transport-Library/doc/design.md

 For applications requiring access to the timing parser results for each frame, the flag `ST20_RX_FLAG_TIMING_PARSER_META` or `ST20P_RX_FLAG_TIMING_PARSER_META` can be enabled.
 This allows an application to retrieve detailed parsing results via the `struct st20_rx_tp_meta` found within the RX meta structure for each frame.
 Reference sample code is available at [rx_st20p_timing_parser_sample.c](../app/sample/rx_st20p_timing_parser_sample.c).

 It also features a sample timing parser UI constructed using the IMTL Python bindings, which can be found at [rx_timing_parser.py](../python/example/rx_timing_parser.py).

+To increase the reliability of parsed results, it is recommended to use the `isocpus` kernel boot parameter to isolate a subset of dedicated CPUs specifically for time-sensitive parsing tasks.
+Isolating CPUs can help ensure that these tasks are not preempted by other processes, thus maintaining a high level of reliability.
+After isolating the CPUs, you can manually assign these dedicated cores to an IMTL instance.
+For detailed instructions on this manual assignment process, please refer to the section: `#### 2.7 Manual Assigned lcores`

 ### 6.17 ST40(ancillary) Interlaced support